 PDF files sometimes contain their own information for title, author, subject, and keywords, which can be used by forScore as values for title, composer, genre, and tags respectively.
-While editing any of these fields, tap "Fetch..." above the keyboard to see if any of this information exists and then decide if you'd like to use it or not.
+While editing any of these fields, tap "Fetch..." at the top of the keyboard to see if any of this information exists and then decide if you'd like to use it or not.